AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md

 * The user won't be able to access the system.
 * The user will be removed from Frame.io review links, assets, projects, and accounts.
-   * Reactivating the user does not automatically readd them to the Frame.io items they were previously associated with.
+   * Reactivating the user does not automatically add them to the Frame.io items they were previously associated with.
 You must reassign the user manually to Workfront projects that require Frame.io collaboration.
+   * If you reactivate this user, you must manually add them to previously assigned Frame.io items.
+For more information, see the section [Asset review and approval impact when you reactivate a user](#asset-review-and-approval-impact-when-you-reactivate-a-user).
 * All data associated with the user will be retained.
 * You can assign a deactivated user's license to another user.